bozsahin/cogs579/README.md

 experience, no matter how small.

 <b>If you have not done programming by designing and writing your own programs, large or small, I advise
-you not to take this course.
+you NOT to take this course.
 Using libraries or studying someoneelse'e code or auto-generated code do not count as programming experience in my book.
 You have to be in the programmer's shoes in this course.</b>